Nomis101/handbrake-builder/README.md

 The script will create a file buildconfig.conf in
 $HOME/Library/Application Support/HandBrakeBuilder
 that can be used to control the behavior of the script.

+Note: AI helped create this script.
+But I have put everything together, checked the quality, and tested it several times in different scenarios.